chanwaiyen/Lesson3Project/CodeBook.md

 ## Variable Descriptions

 **1. activity (CHARACTER).** *Describes the six possible activities in the study:*
-1 WALKING
+WALKING,
-2 WALKING_UPSTAIRS
+WALKING_UPSTAIRS,
-3 WALKING_DOWNSTAIRS
+WALKING_DOWNSTAIRS,
-4 SITTING
+SITTING,
-5 STANDING
+STANDING,
-6 LAYING
+LAYING,

 **2. Subject_no (INTEGER).** *A numeric code for the subject*

 **3. activity_cd (INTEGER).** *Numeric code for the six activities.
 The codes are:*
 1 WALKING
 2 WALKING_UPSTAIRS
 3 WALKING_DOWNSTAIRS
 4 SITTING
 5 STANDING
 6 LAYING

 ## Features Descriptions